 The drinking culture is massive over here and people drink every single night.
 It’s a Muslim state too!!
 So why would a guy, who actually enjoys getting pissed want to cut out alcohol for so long?

 Quite a few reasons, read on…

-I don’t actually have a lot of money out here and although I’m earning a tiny income, I’m not exactly raking it in.
+I don’t actually have a lot of money out here, I’m not exactly raking it in.
 So when a traveller is on the road and concern starts over expenditure, one must prioritise and see what’s important to the individual, in order for their travel journey to be the best as possible.